c-sanders/Quaternion/README.md

 Since this point has a distance of $1$ from the origin of the $1$, $j$, and $k$ axes, it will also reside on the surface of the unit sphere mentioned above.

+* #### Unit quaternions - as opposed to quaternion units.

-It is all well and good to talk about the unit sphere in the quaternion vector space and how points on its surface are solutions to the problem of $\sqrt{-1}$, but the trouble is that it only takes into account three of the quaternions four dimensions.
+It is all well and good to talk about the unit sphere and how points on its surface are solutions to the problem of $\sqrt{-1}$, but the trouble is that it only takes into account three of the quaternions four dimensions.
 How then might we possibly visualise 4-dimensional quaternions?
 The video which can found [here](https://eater.net/quaternions/video/intro),